Item Number: 3038621

 This item is available for giftwrap!

 This deck prism is an exact reproduction!
-Created by Mystic Seaport from an original on the whaler "Charles W. Morgan", each Reproduction Deck Prism is hand-poured solid glass weighing over 2 pounds.The illuminated base is sold separately (see below).
+Created by Mystic Seaport from an original on the whaler "Charles W. Morgan", each Reproduction Deck Prism is hand-poured solid glass weighing over 2 pounds.The illuminated base is sold separately (shown but NOT included-see details below).

 For centuries, sailing ships used Deck Prisms to provide a safe source of natural sunlight to illuminate areas below decks.
 Now you too can discover the charm and appeal of the past with our classically styled, nautical deck prism ( glass ).
 Before electricity, light below a vessel's deck was limited.
 Light below a vessel's deck was provided by candles, oil and kerosene lamps - all dangerous aboard a wooden ship.
 The deck prism was a clever solution.
 Laid flush into the deck, the glass prism refracted and dispersed a flood of natural light into the cabin below from a small deck opening without weakening the planks or becoming a fire hazard.